Economy & Items

 Coin

 Darkwood Nights uses 1 coin, the silver Pfennig.
 We have no mechanical value placed on the Pfennig within the rules and we expect the value of the Pfennig to wax and wane as its supply and demand shifts in game.
 Its value will be determined by the players trading them.
 The Pfennig is meant to be used to trade with merchants from outside Wollbach or in situations where the barter system described above breaks down.
-While we only have 1 coin there are a number of trade currencies that are used at this time for large transactions.
+Our game does not support any other coinage.

 Commodities